BinaryCapsule/widy-web/README.md

 It consumes the Widy API ([repo](https://github.com/BinaryCapsule/widy-api)).

-> 🚨 Note: This app is actually my personal **breakable toy** 🧫🧪
+> [!WARNING]
+> **This App is a Breakable Toy**
 >
-> Also, the api is hosted on a free Heroku dyno and therefore may go to sleep
-> during periods of inactivity.
+> This application is intentionally designed as a breakable toy for learning and
+> experimentation purposes.
+It is not intended for production use or as a
+> replacement for a fully-featured, stable application.

 <table>
   <tr>